Diving, Working in or Near Water Baseline Safety Standards

 PPE Protect the worker with PPE

-Risk assessment shall determine the appropriate PPE for the task, in accordance with relevant legislation
+Dive Plan and risk assessment shall determine the appropriate PPE for the task, in accordance with relevant legislation

 An AS2261 compliant rescue buoy (life ring) must be in a location readily available from the area where the work is being undertaken